telerik/xaml-docs/controls/radtabcontrol/howto/how-to-change-the-position-of-the-tab-strip-of-RadTabControl.md

 # How to Change the Position of the Tab Strip of RadTabControl

 __RadTabControl__ expose few properties that can be used for controlling its [tab strip]({%slug radtabcontrol-visual-structure%}) position.
-* __TabStripPlacement__ - this property allows you to define the exact position where the tab strip should appear using the __Telerik.Windows.Controls.Dock__ enumeration.
-The four possible choices are:
+* __TabStripPlacement__ - gets or sets the position where the tab strip should appear.
+The default value is Top.
+The property is an enumeration of type __Telerik.Windows.Controls.Dock__.
+The enumeration contains the following values:
 	![](images/RadTabControl_HowTo_TabStripPosition_02.png)

 	The property can be set in the following manners:
 	#### __XAML__
 	{{region radtabcontrol-how-to-change-the-position-of-the-tab-strip-of-RadTabControl_0}}